joelouismarino/joelouismarino.github.io/_pages/teaching.md

 ![alt text](../images/me_teaching.jpg "Lecturing in Ramo Auditorium")

 I have been a TA for CNS 187: *Neural Computation* (2015 & 2016) as well as CS 159: *Special Topics in Machine Learning* (2019 & 2020).
-I have also given a series of guest lectures in CS 155: *Machine Learning & Data Mining* (2017 - 2020).
+I have also given a series of guest lectures on Deep Learning in CS 155: *Machine Learning & Data Mining* (2017 - 2020).

 ### 2015
 ___